tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td colspan=2>

-When coupled with Additional Feature NP, the prefix pipeline operator `|>` of [Additional Feature PP][], would be equivalent to a pipeline whose head is simply the argument list of all the topic references that its body uses.
+When coupled with Additional Feature NP, the prefix pipe operator `|>` of [Additional Feature PP][], would be equivalent to a pipeline whose head is simply the argument list of all the topic references that its body uses.
 The code statements in each of the table rows below are mutually equivalent.